SEAS Response to COVID-19: Projects and Activities

 Dr. Michael Keidar and his team have several projects based on cold plasma for dry surfaces decontamination and airborne virus decontamination.
 They also are working to develop a “plasma brush” to decontaminate protective masks, gloves, and other necessary gear so caregivers can reuse them.
 Dr. Keidar has received a National Science Foundation RAPID grant for this work, which is described in this NSF video.

 COVID testing has been plagued by bottlenecks and inefficiencies, inhibiting the scale-up of testing to needed levels for the safe re-opening of society.
-Dr. Erica Gralla and colleagues from the University of Maryland and Polytechnique Montreal are developing models to help COVID testing labs scale up operations and remove bottlenecks, so that more people can be tested and results can be provided faster.
-They are developing discrete event simulation models to represent the sequence of steps in COVID sample collection and testing, then experimenting with what-if scenarios to show the performance benefits or detriments from changes in process (e.g. batch sizes, sample collection standards, assays) and in regulations.
-Their collaboration with a major Maryland testing center will enable their models to be validated against a real setting and their insights to be shared and implemented, through workshops with Maryland testing stakeholders.
-The interdisciplinary team consists of Dr. Gralla, Dr. Patti Gravitt (epidemiology) and Dr. Jacques Ravel (genomics) of University of Maryland, Dr. Nadia Lahrichi (operations research) of Polytechnique Montreal, and SEAS systems engineering masters students Kai Friesecke and Jad El Hage.
-This research is funded by the Gordon and Betty Moore Foundation through Grant GBMF9634 to Johns Hopkins University to support the work of the Society for Medical Decision Making COVID-19 Decision Modeling Initiative.
+EMSE's Dr. Erica Gralla, Jad El Hage, and colleagues from the University of Maryland and Polytechnique Montreal have developed discrete event simulation models to help COVID testing labs scale up operations so that more people can be tested and results can be provided faster.
+In the Maryland testing center they studied, they found that reducing or eliminating one step -- "de-swabbing" the collected samples -- could more than double the laboratory's capacity.
+The team is now forming collaborations with additional testing laboratories to extend the results more broadly.
+The interdisciplinary research team consists of EMSE's Dr. Gralla and masters student Jad El Hage, University of Maryland's Dr. Patti Gravitt (epidemiology) and Dr. Jacques Ravel (genomics), and Polytechnique Montreal's Dr. Nadia Lahrichi (operations research).
+The research was funded by the Gordon and Betty Moore Foundation through Grant GBMF9634 to Johns Hopkins University to support the work of the Society for Medical Decision Making COVID-19 Decision Modeling Initiative.

 Wireless multimodal soft wearable sensors for remote physiological monitoring of COVID-19 symptoms